zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 3. Select **Review + create** and select **Create** on the next step to start provisioning the lab resources.

    > **Note**: The deployment of the custom ARM template takes about 30 minutes to complete.
-If you receive any errors, you can manually provision the missing resources following the steps within the [{TODO:Not Updated}  Manual resource setup guide](./Manual-resource-setup.md).
+If you receive any errors, you can manually provision the missing resources following the steps within the [Manual resource setup guide](./Manual-resource-setup.md).
 If the error indicates an issue with quotas in the region you selected for the resource group, you can delete the resource group, create a new resource group in a different region, and re-run the ARM template, or you can request a quota increase and then manually provision the missing resources.

 4. You can monitor the progress of the deployment by navigating to the hands-on-lab-SUFFIX resource group in the Azure portal and then selecting **Deployments** from the left-hand menu.
 The deployment should be named **Microsoft.Template**.
 Select the deployment item to view the progress of each individual component in the template.